linked in pixel How to Make 5 Refreshing Infused Water Recipes | To Your Health by Ochsner

 Pinterest Logo

 Keep in mind this is your baseline.
-If you are exercising or outside sweating, you may need more than your baseline of fluids.
+If you are exercising or outside sweating, you may need additional fluids to keep you hydrated.
 Always check your urine.
 Aim for a pale-yellow color for good hydration.

 Recipes for infused water are limitless.
 Below are a few of my favorite go-to infused waters to get you started.
+These recipes can be poured over ice or enjoyed at room temperature, whatever your preference is.
 Always check your refrigerator and garden for combinations of fruit, herbs and spices to give your water a little flavor kick with added nutritional benefit!

 Recipe Calories